Fujifilm X-T10 vs Leica S Typ 007

 Studio photographers will appreciate that the Leica S Typ 007 (unlike the X-T10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the S Typ 007 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The S Typ 007 is a recent model that features in the current product line-up of Leica.
-In contrast, the X-T10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T10 was succeeded by the Fujifilm X-T20.
+Both the X-T10 and the S Typ 007 have been discontinued, but can regularly be found used on eBay.
+The S Typ 007 was replaced by the Leica S3, while the X-T10 was followed by the Fujifilm X-T20.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So how do things add up?
 Is the Fujifilm X-T10 better than the Leica S Typ 007 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - More framing info: Has an electronic viewfinder that displays shooting data.